Sears is getting back to its appliance roots.

 A decade after touting its softer side while ceding share to the home-improvement channel, the retailer is mounting a major effort to remind older consumers and inform younger ones that Sears is the best place to buy appliances.

 The cornerstone of the strategy is a new ad campaign built around the “Blue Appliance Crew,” a blue-shirted team of delivery, installation, repair, support and assisted-sales personnel who demonstrate Sears’ white-goods strengths in a series of humorous TV spots.

 Those strengths, interim CEO Bruce Johnson told reporters in a rare media gathering at corporate headquarters here, include the industry’s broadest assortment, top brands, competitive pricing, a robust Web site and a full suite of services including next-day delivery.

-“We have a strategy that I'm convinced will win in the marketplace,” Johnson said, and will allow Sears to “regain its position of preeminence in the industry.”
+“We have a strategy that I’m convinced will win in the marketplace” and help Sears “regain its position of preeminence in the industry.”